 Would you know how to help?

 It’s clear that young people are not getting the support they need.
-Key figures in a young person’s life – parents, family members, teachers, tutors, carers, youth workers – can often spot when a young person is struggling but may not know how best to help.
+Key figures in a young person’s life – including parents, guardians, carers, teachers, and youth workers – can often spot when a young person is struggling but may not know how best to help.

 Learn to support young people